Point Blank (1967 film): Production

 The unusual structure of the film was due in part to the original script which adhered to the non-linear structure of the novel and developments during the shooting of the film.
 Rehearsals took place at Marvin's house in Los Angeles.
 On the rehearsal day in which Marvin was to ask Sharon Acker what happened to the money, Marvin did not say his lines, forcing Acker to continue the conversation on her own.
 "I saw right away he was right", replied Boorman, "Lee never made suggestions.
 He would just show you".
 So Boorman changed the lines in the script so that Acker would essentially ask and answer Marvin's questions and the result is in the finished film.
 "It made a conventional scene something more" added Boorman.

-This was the first film shot at Alcatraz, the infamous prison which had been shut since 1963, only three years before the production.
+This was the first film shot at Alcatraz Island, the infamous prison in San Francisco that had closed in 1963, only three years before the production.
 Two weeks in the abandoned prison facility required the services of 125 crew members.
 While Marvin and Wynn enjoyed shooting on location, Wynn was concerned about the weather and the need to loop half the dialogue.
 During the shoot, Angie Dickinson and Sharon Acker modeled contemporary fashions for a Life Magazine exclusive against the backdrop of the prison.
 Acker was accidentally hurt by the blanks that Vernon used to shoot at Marvin early in the film.

 Director Boorman chose locations that were "stark".
 For example, the airplane terminal walkway down which Marvin walked originally had flower pots lining the walls.
 Boorman had the pots taken out to "make it all bare".
 After Boorman showed the finished cut to executives, they were "very perplexed and mumbling about reshoots".
-Margaret Booth, a supervising editor working for the studio, told Boorman as the execs filed out, "You touch one frame of this film over my dead body!"
+Margaret Booth, supervising film editor working for MGM, told Boorman as the execs filed out, "You touch one frame of this film over my dead body!"

 Reception

 Box office

-The film earned $9 million during its initial release.
+The film earned $9 million in theatrical rentals during its initial release.